secwexen/secwexen/README.md

 ⭐ **If you find my projects useful, don't forget to give them a star!**
 👥 **Also, consider following me** to stay updated with my latest cybersecurity tools and writeups.
+🤝 **For collaboration or inquiries, please reach out via my portfolio or GitHub.**

 Thanks for visiting my profile! 🚀